github/codeql/docs/language/codeql-for-visual-studio-code/exploring-the-structure-of-your-source-code.rst

 -------------------------------

 The abstract syntax tree (AST) of a program represents the program's syntactic structure.
 Nodes on the AST represent elements such as statements and expressions.
-A CodeQL database encodes these program elements and the relationships between them through a :ref:`database schema <codeql-glossary:codeql-database-schema>`.
+A CodeQL database encodes these program elements and the relationships between them through a :ref:`database schema <codeql-overview:codeql-database-schema>`.

 CodeQL for Visual Studio Code contains an AST viewer.
 The viewer consists of a graph visualization view that lets you explore the AST of a file in a CodeQL database.
 This helps you see which CodeQL classes correspond to which parts of your source files.